Sunmin Kim

 Works In Progress

-The Unruly Facts of Race: the Politics of Knowledge Production in the Early Twentieth Century Immigration Debate (Book manuscript in progress)
+The Unruly Facts of Race: The Politics of Knowledge Production in the Early Twentieth Century Immigration Debate (Book manuscript in progress)

 "Assimilation in Market and Politics: Exit and Voice for Children of Imimgrants"